zimengyang/ForwardPlus_Vulkan/README.md

 ![Tile Frustum](./img/readme/Tile-Frustum1.png)

-The [above image][1] shows that the camera’s position (eye) is the origin of the frustum and the corner points of the tile denote the frustum corners.
+The above image shows that the camera’s position (eye) is the origin of the frustum and the corner points of the tile denote the frustum corners.
 With this information, we can compute the planes of the tile frustum.

 ### Grid Frustums Compute Shader